huixiang01/javascript_coding_notes/Javascript notes/Introduction.md

 If there is anything unclear or there is bugs(accidental typo included), put it up on issues!

-P.s.
-I spotted some (which I did not take note where) in methylDragon's, and he spelt methylDragon wrongly.
-What a shame!
-Haha!

 I am going to do the conversion among array/object/sets soon!
 ------